Can CBT be used to treat addictions?

 Cognitive behavioural therapy (CBT) is a widely-used therapeutic intervention that is based on the premise that addictions, including alcohol and drug addictions, broader behavioural addictions, and other mental health conditions such as depression, anxiety and stress, arise and are exacerbated by a series of dysfunctional and deeply-ingrained thought patterns.
 These negative thought processes and beliefs can undermine your efforts to make healthy choices, and are characteristic symptoms of substance abuse, behavioural addictions and other mental health challenges.

-Destructive thought patterns and beliefs can often cause you to doubt your ability to make a full recovery, and are usually accompanied by an overall sense of hopelessness.
+Destructive thought patterns and beliefs can often cause you to doubt your ability to recover; they are usually accompanied by an overall sense of hopelessness.
 However, our experts at Priory are able to use CBT to address and interrupt these negative thought patterns, change the way that you respond to stress, learn new ways of thinking, and empower you to develop the tools that you need to resume a healthy, fulfilling and addiction-free life.

 How does CBT work as an addiction treatment?

 Supporters of cognitive behavioural therapy believe that in order to change a person’s behaviour, you must first change their thoughts.
 In other words, they believe that by taking the time to gain insight into your beliefs, you can increase your health and wellbeing simply by changing the way that you think and respond to situations.